Showkot-Hosen-10/UGThesis/README.md

 ## Abstract
-Prompt injection now tops the OWASP vulnerability list for LLM-integrated applications, yet most defences are either opaque single classiers or multistage pipelines too heavy for real-time use.
+Prompt injection now tops the OWASP vulnerability list for LLM-integrated applications, yet most defences are either opaque single classifiers or multistage pipelines too heavy for real-time use.
 We ask a simple question: can one lightweight, explainable system close every gap at once?
-We present PromptLight, a four-layer cascade - input normaliser, regex screen, finetuned ALBERT classifier, and phrase-level SHAP audit - built for live
+We present PromptLight, a four-layer cascade - input normaliser, regex screen, finetuned ALBERT classifier, and phrase-level SHAP audit - built for live CPU deployment.
-CPU deployment.
 Selecting among eight candidate models trained on a fused corpus of 8,664 labelled prompts, we choose ALBERT-base-v2 not for clean accuracy (where it ranks fourth) but for adversarial stability: only +2.11 percentage-point false-negative-rate degradation under six obfuscation classes, against +72.24 pp for the clean-data leader LinearSVM.
-On 406 deployment-condition prompts the cascade reaches 92.86% accuracy and F1 = 0.930, cutting the false-negative rate from 17.31% to 7.21% - a gain con- firmed significant at McNemar χ
-2 = 5.45, p = 0.020.
-Head-to-head against
-ProtectAI DeBERTa-v3, fine-tuned ALBERT is statistically indistinguishable in decision quality at 16× fewer parameters, while the full cascade significantly outperforms it.
+On 406 deployment-condition prompts the cascade reaches 92.86% accuracy and F1 = 0.930, cutting the false-negative rate from 17.31% to 7.21% - a gain con- firmed significant at McNemar χ2 = 5.45, p = 0.020.
+Head-to-head against ProtectAI DeBERTa-v3, fine-tuned ALBERT is statistically indistinguishable in decision quality at 16× fewer parameters, while the full cascade significantly outperforms it.
 We also characterise an ambiguous-vocabulary falsepositive problem and propose a dual-AUC reporting convention - raw production AUC alongside clean-subset AUC - as a methodological safeguard.
 The complete pipeline runs under 10 ms per request on commodity hardware and is released as two HuggingFace checkpoints and a deployable Flask SOC dashboard.
 ## Keywords:
 Prompt injection, Lightweight transformer, Adversarial robustness, Explainable AI, Cascade detection, ALBERT, SHAP, Benchmark-to-deployment gap

 ## Key Highlights
 * **Robust Benchmark:** Eight-model lightweight benchmark with paired adversarial-robustness evaluation across six obfuscation classes.